Frequently Asked Questions

 - Cushings Disease - Because having Cushings disease is just like being on steroids - and any pet on steroids should get bi-annual urine cultures since they are predisposed to urinary infection.

 - Cats with Chronic Renal Disease - RapidBac™Vet should be a routine part of the initial workup and staging for cats diagnosed with Chronic Renal Disease (CRD).
 Make this a compliment to the International Renal Interest Society's (IRIS) staging, in order to facilitate appropriate treatment and monitoring of the patient.

 - Dogs with bladder stones or bladder tumors - because bladder stones/tumors predispose them to infections.

-- Cats with idiopathic lower urinary lower urinary tract disorders.
-Screening for bacteriauria using RapidBac™Vet should be incorporated in the diagnostic workup of ALL cats presenting with lower urinary tract signs.
+- Cats with idiopathic lower urinary tract disorders.
+Screening for bacteriuria using RapidBac™Vet should be incorporated into the diagnostic workup of ALL cats presenting with lower urinary tract signs.